 If you’re between 14 and 17 years old and have a parent that can serve as your driving instructor, then the Texas Parent Taught Drivers Ed program is the best option.
 You can complete the knowledge portion at home using the TDLR-approved Aceable app.

+You can get your permit online through our course.
 Once you’re done with the first six hours of the course you can take the learners permit exam within our app.
 That means you don’t have to spend hours making a trip down to the DPS office.

 After you get your permit you can finish the remaining 26 hours of the drivers ed course and start behind the wheel training with your parent instructor.